 Other policies established by the STI-GA for operation of the STI-PA.

-In the context of the SHAKEN trust model, the STI-CA also has the following responsibilities:

-An STI-CA shall notify the STI-PA should it choose to no longer provide STI certificates.

-An STI-CA shall follow recommended procedures to perform key rollover with the STI-PA.

 Beyond the role of managing the list of trusted STI-CAs, the STI-PA also serves as a Trust Anchor to the relying parties in the PKI by providing service providers with the Service Provider Code Token that is used by the STI-CA in determining whether the Service Provider requesting issuance of certificates is authorized.

 In the context of SHAKEN, whether an entity is authorized to acquire STI certificates is based on the Service Provider being assigned a service provider code by a Regulatory and/or administrative entity.
 Per [ATIS-1000080], the STI-GA can define other policies and procedures governing which entities can acquire STI Certificates.